 Head of Unit

-Our understanding of immune responses against the virus allows us to push on with developing novel vaccine technologies.
-In particular we have an exciting project studying nanoparticle vaccines where tiny capsules are loaded with vaccine antigens to protect them from degradation and target important immune cells that stimulate effective immunity.
-We are continuing to study aspects of overlapping peptide pulsed autologous cells (OPAL) as an effective therapeutic vaccine.
-We recently showed that this vaccine can delay AIDS.
-In addition we have exciting projects studying influenza recombinant vaccines.
-These flexible vaccine technologies allow us to refine our understanding of what will constitute effective immunity to HIV.
+Our understanding of immune responses against Influenza allows us to push on with developing novel vaccine technologies.
+In particular we have exciting projects studying nanoparticle vaccines where tiny capsules are loaded with vaccine antigens to protect them from degradation and target important immune cells that stimulate effective immunity.
+Dr Mai Vu has been studying liposomal and ferritin particle vaccines and more recent lipid nanoparticle vaccines.

 Nanoparticle Vaccine Research

 The Kent group has been part of an Australian Research Council funded Centre of Excellence on nanomedicine.
 We have a series of work studying how small particles “nanoparticles” interact with the immune system and how this could be exploited in the future as vaccines or therapies.
 We have collaborated widely with most of the groups within our centre, including the Caruso group in Melbourne and Thurecht group at UQ .
 We are hosting research in our lab from Dr David Ju at RMIT.
 We are actively working on self-assembling ferritin nanoparticle vaccines and lipid nanoparticle based vaccines for influenza and SARS-CoV2.